kubernetes/website/content/en/blog/_posts/2023-01-15-Security-Bahavior-Analysis/index.md

 **Exploitable**  | **A known exploit is published:** The service owner needs a way to filter incoming requests that contain the known exploit.   |  **Add protection based on a known exploit signature** - Detect/block incoming client requests that carry signatures identifying the exploit.
 Continue to offer services, although the presence of an exploit.
 **Misused**  | **An offender misuses pods backing the service:** The offender can follow an attack pattern enabling him/her to misuse pods.
 The service owner needs to restart any compromised pods while using non compromised pods to continue offering the service.
 Note that once a pod is restarted, the offender needs to repeat the attack pattern before he/she may again misuse it.  |  **Identify and restart instances of the component that is being misused** - At any given time, some backing pods may be compromised and misused, while others behave as designed.
 Detect/remove the misused pods while allowing other pods to continue servicing client requests.

-Next, let's discuss why microservice architecture is well suited to security-behavior monitoring.
+Fortunately, microservice architecture is well suited to security-behavior monitoring as discussed next.

 ## Security-Behavior of microservices versus monoliths {#microservices-vs-monoliths}